 If you grew up in a culture that did not celebrate the Day of the Dead, it may seem like a macabre tradition.
 Actually, it is a very joy-filled holiday.
-Once your grandchildren have reached an appropriate age, they will enjoy learning about Day of the Dead customs.
+Once your children or grandchildren have reached an appropriate age, they will enjoy learning about Day of the Dead customs.

 If your grandchildren are in school, they may have already learned about this UNESCO-recognized celebration.
 If so, they will love sharing their knowledge with you.